Please refer to the errata for this document, which may include some normative corrections.

 This section describes the status of this document at the time of its publication.
 Other documents may supersede this document.
 A list of current W3C publications and the latest revision of this technical report can be found in the W3C technical reports index at http://www.w3.org/TR/.

 This document has been reviewed by W3C Members, by software developers, and by other W3C groups and interested parties, and is endorsed by the Director as a W3C Recommendation.
 It is a stable document and may be used as reference material or cited from another document.
 W3C's role in making the Recommendation is to draw attention to the specification and to promote its widespread deployment.
 This enhances the functionality and interoperability of the Web.

-This second edition is based in Unicode 6.3 and incorporates changes to Unicode since Unicode 5.2, on which the first edition of this document was based.
+This third edition is based on Unicode 8.0 and incorporates changes to Unicode since Unicode 5.2 and 6.3, on which the first and second editions of this document were based.
 Note these updates only affect the non normative descriptions of the Unicode blocks.
 There are no changes to the Normative entity definitions.
 It also has been updated and restructured slightly to note that [HTML5] now uses these definitions. and to more clearly highlight that the HTML-MathML entity set should be used in preference to the older ISO sets that are also defined in this document.

 This document was produced by the W3C Math Working Group as a Recommendation and as part of the W3C Math Activity.
 The goals of the W3C Math Working Group are discussed in the W3C Math WG Charter.
 The authors of this document are W3C Math Working Group members.